oracle/bpftune/FEATURE_PLAN.md

   those that see >1 percent retransmits.
 Downside is it will not work for existing connections like iSCSI.

+### switch off tuners on per-ns basis
+- we should not switch of global tuner if someone fiddles with a tunable in a namespace, so make sure we have per-namespace disable for tuners.
+Also do we need to spot initial namespace config of tunables from sysctl.conf and ignore it?

 ### set up project packaging and signing

 ### add a configurable learning rate